anna-marie-vos/Python-introduction/README.md

 * it's already installed to check the version type: python3 --version
 * or: python --version
 * to find out which python to use type(in the terminal, this will output '/usr/bin/python3'): which python3
+* to install pip (It's like npm) type in terminal: sudo apt-get install python3-pip

 ### terminal inline coding
 * to run a python file in the terminall type: python fileName.py